w3c/w3c-website-frontend/docs/adding-languages.md

 Add a file to `translations/js+intl-icu.{lc}.yaml` (JavaScript messages) and `translations/messages+intl-icu.{lc}.yaml` (website messages), using the English (`en`) file as the starting point.

+You will also need to add a translation file for the target language to the [template bundle codebase](https://github.com/w3c/w3c-website-templates-bundle).
+The file

 Please note if a messages file does not exist the application defaults to English.